ranyesantos/ranyesantos/README.md

-## Olá 👋 Bem vindo!
+## Hi 👋 Welcome!

-### Sou o Ranielisson, um desenvolvedor com foco em PHP e Laravel e com grande interesse por back-end e testes automatizados.
-Atualmente trabalhando com desenvolvimento full-stack.
+### I'm Ranielisson, a developer focused on PHP and Laravel, with a strong interest in back-end development and automated testing.
+Currently working as a full-stack developer.

-## Tecnologias
+## Tech stack

 <img src="https://github.com/user-attachments/assets/1af88bf4-67a7-4889-9240-6c278add19e7" width="60" height="60">